What is Functional Communication Training (FCT)?

 - Speech Pathology Australia – Find a speech pathologist.

-Some disability organisations also have behaviour specialists who might be able to help with Functional Communication Training (FCT).
+Some disability organisations also have behaviour specialists who might be able to help with Functional Communication Training.

-If you’re interested in FCT, it’s a good idea to talk about it with your GP or one of the other professionals working with your child.
+If you’re interested in Functional Communication Training, it’s a good idea to talk about it with your GP or one of the other professionals working with your child.
 You could also talk with your NDIA planner, early childhood partner or local area coordinator, if you have one.

-If your child is taking part in a therapy or program that uses Functional Communication Training (FCT), you’re heavily involved.
-The FCT therapist trains you to do FCT with your child at home, and you do training sessions of 10-30 minutes each day with your child.
+If your child is taking part in a therapy or program that uses Functional Communication Training, you’re heavily involved.
+The therapist will train you to do Functional Communication Training with your child at home, and you do training sessions of 10-30 minutes each day with your child.
 You also have to reinforce the replacement behaviour throughout the day.

-You need to pay a professional to conduct the assessment, plan the therapy and train you in doing Functional Communication Training (FCT) at home.
-The cost varies depending on the type and experience of the professional you use.
+You need to pay a professional therapist to conduct the assessment, plan the therapy and train you in doing Functional Communication Training at home.
+The cost varies depending on the type and experience of the therapist you use.

-You might be able to include the cost of using FCT in children’s NDIS plans.
+You might be able to include the cost of using Functional Communication Training in your child’s NDIS plan.
 You can contact the NDIS to find out.

 Therapies and supports for autistic children range from behavioural therapies and developmental approaches to medicines and alternative therapies.
 When you understand the main types of therapies and supports for autistic children, it’ll be easier to work out the approach that will best suit your child.